 In 1974, Jan Schouten earned his PhD with the thesis ‘Freedom in Working’.
 Among other things, this dissertation considered the consequences of the lack of freedom and autonomy for the welfare of the production worker.
 An employee’s well-being, he argued, is at least as important as production.
 Autonomy plays a leading role in this because the less autonomy an employee has, the tighter the straitjacket and the greater the powerlessness and frustration that arise.
 To break out of this negative spiral, Schouten concluded, employees must become more assertive.
 And in the years that followed, he carried that conclusion far beyond academia.

 In this respect, Schouten can rightly be called a pioneer.
 Although the academic world was paying more and more attention to the well-being of employees, this was still far from the case in the business world.
 Leadership was mostly directive and few employees spoke up when something was not to their liking.
-The assertiveness training that Schouten developed and for which he was given a on AVRO in 1979 ultimately led to the founding of his own company in 1980.
+The assertiveness training that Schouten developed on AVRO and for which he was given an aword in 1979 ultimately led to the founding of his own company in 1980.

 Together with kindred spirit and university friend Boris Nelissen, he founded Schouten & Nelissen Recovery in Zaltbommel.
 “Here, recovery implies recuperation and development; promoting the emergence of something new in people, or something that is already long forgotten.
 The person behind the official is revitalised.”
 That is how Frans van Gaal described the starting point for the new company in his 2020 biography Jan Schouten – Ondernemer in psychologie [Jan Schouten – Entrepreneur in psychology].
 The term ‘Recovery’ would eventually be dropped with the growth of the .
 But although Boris Nelissen left the company in 1984, Schouten remained loyal to its origins and saw no reason to change the name any further.